876 Kids Foundation

 A foundation built on purpose

 876 Kids Foundation is a 501(c)(3) nonprofit tax-exempt organization dedicated to raising funds to support children in underserved communities throughout Jamaica.
-Our work focuses on improving access to education, health and wellness resources, and other basic needs.
+Our work focuses on improving access to education.

 We partner with local organizations and community leaders to ensure support reaches those who need it most.
 Our goal is to create lasting, positive change for children and their families.